 - Tap on Storage.

-- Clear cache first and try accessing the Store.
+- Clear the cache from Play Store first and try accessing the Store.

 - If this fails, tap Clear Storage and confirm the selection.